 Aston Martin Lollipop Rear Lights

-Now for one of Britain's finest exports, the Aston Martin Vulcan is one of the ultimate track-toys out there, however there is a road-legal option which covers the lollipop stick style rear LED lights with a plastic cover in order to meet regulations.
+Now for one of Britain's finest exports, the Aston Martin Vulcan is one of the ultimate track-toys out there, however, there is a road-legal option that covers the lollipop stick style rear LED lights with a plastic cover in order to meet regulations.
 Probably makes them much easier to clean too!
-Aston Martin have also adopted the lollipop design on their latest 'Valkyrie' project model.
+Aston Martin has also adopted the lollipop design on their latest 'Valkyrie' project model.

-Over recent years, Audi have vastly improved the style of the light setup on their models.
-Back in 2013 when the R8 received a face-lift, it was the first ever production car to include ALL-LED rear lights with a progressively wiping turn signal (Also known as sequential).
+Over recent years, Audi has vastly improved the style of the light setup on their models.
+Back in 2013 when the R8 received a face-lift, it was the first-ever production car to include ALL-LED rear lights with a progressively wiping turn signal (Also known as sequential).
 These days, even models in the lower-end of the Audi range such as the A3 are available with sequential lights, some of which use their rather complex 'Matrix' technology, which you can read about here.